OBF/obf-docs/Travel_fellowships.md

 1 December 2019 (transition date from original three deadlines per year).

-From 2020 onwards, twice a year: 1 March, and 1 September.
+From 2020 onwards, twice a year: 1 April, and 1 October.